tulas75/sdg/README.md

 5. LiteLLM generates Q/A pairs using the configured provider and model in the detected language
 6. Datasets are saved as JSONL files in the `output` directory

-For XLSX template processing:
+For XLSForm template processing:
-1. User uploads an XLSX file with column headers representing field names
+1. User uploads an XLSX file with XLSForm structure (survey and choices sheets)
-2. System detects if the file is an XLSForm (has survey and choices sheets)
-3. For XLSForms, parses the survey structure and choice lists
+2. System parses the survey structure and choice lists
-4. LiteLLM generates realistic fake data based on the field names, types, and choices
+3. LiteLLM generates realistic fake data based on the field names, types, and choices
-5. For select_multiple fields, data is generated as arrays using the choice name values
+4. For select_multiple fields, data is generated as arrays using the choice name values
-6. The generated data is saved as either CSV or XLSX in the `output` directory
+5. The generated data is saved as either CSV or XLSX in the `output` directory